LogtalkDotOrg/logtalk3/library/random/NOTES.md

 Usage
 -----

-The `random` object implements portable random number generator and supports multiple random number generators, using different seeds, by defining derived objects.
+The `random` object implements a portable random number generator and supports multiple random number generators, using different seeds, by defining derived objects.
 For example: